smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 * Include a `checkUpkeep` function that contains the logic that will be executed off-chain to see if `performUpkeep` should be executed. `checkUpkeep` can use on-chain data and a specified `checkData` parameter to perform complex calculations off-chain and then send the result to `performUpkeep` as `performData`.
 * Include a `performUpkeep` function that will be executed on-chain when `checkUpkeep` returns `true`.
 Because `performUpkeep` is external, users are advised to revalidate conditions and performData.

 Use these elements to create a Keepers-compatible contract that will automatically increment a counter after every `updateInterval` seconds.
-After you register the contract as an Upkeep, the Keepers Network simulates our `checkUpkeep` off-chain during every block to determine if the `updateInterval` time has passed since the last increment (timestamp).
+After you register the contract as an upkeep, the Keepers Network simulates our `checkUpkeep` off-chain during every block to determine if the `updateInterval` time has passed since the last increment (timestamp).
 When `checkUpkeep` returns true, the Keepers Network calls `performUpkeep` on-chain and increments the counter.
-This cycle repeats until the Upkeep is cancelled or runs out of funding.
+This cycle repeats until the upkeep is cancelled or runs out of funding.

 ```solidity